 Third Space Learning’s 10 lessons for effective tutor training

 After the application and selection process (see Lesson 2), hired tutors are enrolled in the GTP, which takes three weeks to complete.
-Our training programme consists of a number of purpose-built courses, such as:
+Our training program consists of a number of purpose-built courses, such as:

-- Delivering student-centred teaching
+- Delivering student-centered teaching

 - Using effective assessment for learning techniques

 - Fostering a growth mindset and promoting student voice, autonomy and reflection